 • Program data is accessed throughout the year

-• The 2014-15 school year was the fifth year of the program.
-114 students participated in Learn for Life within four school districts at thirteen elementary schools in Portage County- Rosholt Elementary, Almond-Bancroft Elementary, St. Stephen’s Elementary as well as all nine Stevens Point Area Public Elementary Schools.
+• The 2015-16 school year was the sixth year of the program.
+202 students participated in Learn for Life within four school districts at fourteen elementary schools in Portage County- Rosholt Elementary, Almond-Bancroft Elementary, St. Stephen’s Elementary as well as all nine Stevens Point Area Public Elementary Schools.

 • Each district chose the assessment tool for evaluating the program effectiveness.
 In the Stevens Point District, our goal was that 60% of students in the program would achieve grade level proficiency or would exceed expected DRA2 grade level growth (DRA2 assessment tool).
 83% of students in the program achieved grade-level proficiency and/or exceeded grade-level growth.
 77% of the participants attained 4th grade reading levels, meaning they were academically ready for 4th grade reading!